May 14, 2026

 Many Cursor users spend a large portion of their day writing prompts, not code.
 That's the real bottleneck, and typing makes it worse.
 At 40 words per minute, you compress your thoughts just to reduce effort.
 Vague prompt in, mediocre code out, then you iterate twice more.

 Voice changes the math.
-Voice input can reach around 150 words per minute versus 40 typing, making it roughly 3x faster.
+Voice input can reach around 150 words per minute, compared to 40 words per minute, making it roughly 3x faster.
+Standard options like Apple's built-in voice dictation and Wispr Flow handle general prose but lack the technical vocabulary awareness required for coding workflows.
 The same speed advantage applies to Claude Code and other AI coding assistants.
-When you speak, you naturally explain the why, describe edge cases, mention constraints.
+When you speak, you naturally explain the why, describe edge cases, and mention constraints.
 Cursor gets a richer prompt and returns better code on the first attempt.

 The Keyboard Bottleneck in AI Coding Assistants

-AI coding tools were supposed to reduce the work, but detailed prompting still demands real typing effort.
+AI coding tools were supposed to reduce workload, but detailed prompting still requires real typing effort.
 The friction shifted instead of disappearing.

 When prompting feels like a chore, specificity suffers.
 You write "add error handling" instead of walking through the exact failure modes, the callers that depend on the function, and the edge cases worth preserving.
 Cursor executes what you typed, not what you meant.